Thoroughly Modeling Multi-domain Pre-trained Recommendation as Language: EXPERIMENTS

-\textbf{Competitors.} To verify the effectiveness of our proposed approach, we compare it with some competitive (PLM-enhanced) SR baselines: (1) \textbf{SASRec}~\cite{SASRec}, which utilizes self-attention to model historical behavior sequence.
-(2) \textbf{BERT4Rec}~\cite{BERT4Rec}, which implements a bidirectional self-attention network with the cloze task for sequential modeling.
-(3) \textbf{UniSRec}~\cite{UniRec}, which is the SOTA pre-trained model that uses PLM for multi-domain recommendation.
-For all of the hyper-parameters and model settings in the above models, we either follow the suggestion from the original paper or tune on the validation sets for fair comparisons.
+\textbf{Competitors.} To verify the effectiveness of our proposed approach, we compare it with some competitive (PLM-enhanced) SR baselines: \begin{itemize} \item \textbf{SASRec}~\cite{SASRec}, which utilizes self-attention to model historical behavior sequence.
+It is a widely used and strong SR baseline in the industry. \item \textbf{BERT4Rec}~\cite{BERT4Rec}, which implements a bidirectional self-attention network with the cloze task for sequential modeling. \item \textbf{UniSRec}~\cite{UniRec}, which is the SOTA pre-trained model that uses PLM for the multi-domain recommendation.
+It first encodes item texts to embeddings via a fixed PLM, and then pre-trains and tunes a behavioral sequential model (SASRec) via behavioral information based on these item embeddings with domain adaptation modules. \end{itemize} For all of the hyper-parameters and model settings in the above models, we either follow the suggestion from the original paper or tune on the validation sets for fair comparisons.
+We do not compare with models like P5 \cite{geng2022recommendation} or TallRec \cite{bao2023tallrec} for they are mainly designed for single-domain tasks.
+We do not compare with models such as ChatRec \cite{gao2023chat} either since previous efforts have verified that the fixed LLMs are not suitable for being directly adopted to the recommendation.
 For UniSRec, we pre-train and fine-tune it on the same datasets of \modelname{} (utilizing the same textual attributes as our \modelname{} to encode the item representation, which has comparable performance compared to its original version).